 1. Complete strangers confide in you within seconds of meeting you.

-Something about us makes strangers want to tell us everything.
-It happens over and over again, whether it’s in the produce aisle, on an airplane, or at a restaurant.
-People can sense our understanding nature, which for some reason makes them instantly desire to share personal stories with us.
-This is not always problematic, but it can be a bit jarring when someone who we’ve never met before is suddenly sharing very personal information with us.
+Something about INFJs makes strangers want to tell us everything.
+It happens over and over again, whether it’s in the produce aisle, on an airplane, or on the street.
+Maybe people sense our understanding nature, which for some reason makes them instantly desire to share very personal information with us.
+(To use some 90s slang, TMI, right?)
+This is not always problematic, but it can be jarring when someone we’ve just met is suddenly telling us how they never felt loved by their father.

 2. You feel worthless if you can’t make others happy.